 - In 2020, GTI launched a partnership with several U.S. and Canadian utilities to conduct a large-scale residential gas heat pump water heater (GHPWH) demonstration project while preparing utilities to support the commercialized product through energy efficiency programs.
 As a collaborative, sponsors will commit varying levels of financial resources to be involved at one of two membership levels: champion sponsor or supporting sponsor.
 Champion sponsors will host GHPWHs within their service territory as part of the field component of the project.
 All sponsors will have access to the full results and deliverables of the project.
 The project will include a range of field, laboratory, and market activities to meet sponsor-prioritized objectives.

 GTI is conducting several field evaluation projects to assess the benefits of low-capacity natural gas furnaces and electric heat pumps in high-performance homes.
-This includes an effort at the Rockford Housing Authority in Rockford, IL and at multiple sites in the State of New York, with funding support from NYSERDA.
-These demonstration projects of the hybrid space conditioning system will be in retrofit applications in both market-rate and income-eligible homes.
-Testing results will monitor energy savings over the heating and cooling seasons.
+This includes an effort with multiple sites at the Rockford Housing Authority in Rockford, IL with funding support from local electric and gas utilities, and at multiple sites in Syracuse, New York, with funding support from NYSERDA.
+These demonstration projects of the hybrid space conditioning system are in retrofit applications in both market-rate and income-eligible homes.
+These projects have resulted in validated energy savings over the heating and cooling seasons.

 Contact the energy experts today